Touhidujjaman-Emon/Asynchronous-JavaScript/README.md

 - Allow us to communicate with remote web servers in an asynchronous way .
 With AJAX calls we can request data from web servers dynamically.
 - With out reloding the page we can use that data dynamically

+## API - Application Programing Interface
+- Piece of software that can be used by another piece of software, In order to allow _applications to talk to each other_
+- online/web API's : Application running on server , that receives resquest for data and send data as response
+- Most API's use JSON data formate nowadays .
+When tiggers used to smoke (long time ago) , people used to use XML formate to transmit data on the web .
+Thats where the name AJAX came from. and it isnt changed till now.